LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 </webApplication>
 ```

-BulkData web application writes the exported FHIR resources to an IBM Cloud Object Storage (COS) or any Amazon S3-Compatible bucket (e.g, Amazon S3, minio etc) as configured in the per-tenant server configuration under `fhirServer/bulkdata`.
-The following is an example configuration for bulkdata, please refer to section 5 for the detailed description of these properties:
+BulkData web application writes the exported FHIR resources to an IBM Cloud Object Storage (COS) or any Amazon S3-Compatible bucket (e.g, Amazon S3, minIO etc) as configured in the per-tenant server configuration under `fhirServer/bulkdata`.
+The following is an example configuration for bulkdata; please refer to section 5 for the detailed description of these properties:

 ```
 "bulkdata": {